memgraph/docs/docs/reference-guide/backup.md

 You can easily back up Memgraph by following a three-step process:

-1. Create a snapshot
+1. Create a snapshot.
-2. Lock the data directory
+2. Lock the data directory.
-3. Copy the snapshot to the backup location and unlock the directory
+3. Copy the snapshot to the backup location and unlock the directory.

 To restore from back-up:

-1. Lock the data directory
+1. Lock the data directory.
-2. Copy the backed up snapshot into the directory
+2. Copy the backed up snapshot into the directory.
-3. Unlock the directory
+3. Restart the instance.

 The following queries lock and unlock the data directory: